Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular

-These 40 credits are roughly equivalent to ten years of work paying payroll taxes.
+These 40 credits for Medicare are roughly equivalent to ten years of work paying payroll taxes.
 These do not affect your ability to get Medicare Part B, which is medical coverage for visits to doctor’s offices and outpatient care, coverage for medical equipment, and Medicare Part D, which is coverage for prescriptions.
 Most people have to pay into these services, regardless of work history.

 Enter your zip code above to find the right Medicare health insurance plan for you!

 If you haven’t worked enough in your lifetime to earn the necessary 40 credits, it may be possible to qualify for Medicare Part A benefits based on your spouse’s work history and spouse Medicare eligibility.

 In order to qualify for this provision, you must be 65 or older.
 When it comes to Medicare for spouses under 65, you will likely be pleased to know that the rules state that your spouse only needs to be least 62 or older for them to qualify.
 In some cases, you can still receive the benefits if you are 65 and divorced or if you are a widow, so no more frantically searching terms like “Medicare for spouse” or “can my wife get Medicare if I am on disability?”